 Here are a few keys to having fun and staying safe when you hit the road in a pack:

-In most U.S. cities, the laws require you to ride as far to the right of the road as you’re able to do safely.
+In most U.S. cities, the laws require you to ride in the direction of traffic, as far to the right of the road as you’re able to do safely.
 In most cases, this should easily be to the right of the white line.
 While much of the fun of riding in a group is riding “two up,” or side by side, if all of you are not able to do so safely to the right of the white line, then either ride single file or select a better route that includes wider shoulders.
 Note that while it is sometimes technically legal to ride two up, even to the left of the white line, it is neither courteous nor safe to do so in most instances.

 Stay Out Of The Aerobars